brianklaas/blog/_drafts/2018-05-18-Using-Simple-Storage-Service-In-CFML.markdown

 It's drop-dead simple.

+You can use nearly all the file-related tags and functions with S3 by referencing s3://yourBucket/ in the file path.

-As with all things AWS, you do need to provide credentials to AWS to access S3.
+As with all things AWS, you need to provide credentials to AWS to access S3.
 You have two options to do this.

 1. In application.cfc, provide your IAM user account accessKey and secretKey as this.s3.accessKey and this.s3.secretKey.
 2. Provide the credentials inline on each call to S3.

-For greatest flexibility and control, the second option is generally preferred.
-If you go the application.cfc route, all calls to S3 will use the same IAM user.
+For the greatest flexibility and control, the second option is generally preferred.
+If you put the accessKey and secretKey in application.cfc, all calls to S3 in that application will use the same IAM user.
 If you pass the credentials inline, you have great control over what call has what permissions.
 This allows for much better security, particularly as your application grows more complex over time.

 To pass the credentials inline, you specify them as follows: